maxhumber/maxhumber.com/input/quotes2025.md

 slug: quotes2025
 ---

-<p>A couple of highlights from this year's reading, ordered from "in" to "out":</p>
+A couple of highlights from this year's reading, ordered from "in" to "out":

 <details markdown="1">
 <summary>A dog is a mirror.</summary>